-An overwhelming majority, or close to 80 percent of all of personal injury claims will settle without the need for a trial, according to AllLaw, a legal website.
+An overwhelming majority, or close to 80 percent of all of the personal injury claims will settle without the need for a trial, according to AllLaw, a legal website.
 Trials are expensive, time-consuming, and often plaintiffs and defendants prefer not to drag out matters too long.

 Apart from the time and convenience factor, a trial in court is unpredictable, and there is no way to guarantee that the jury will decide in your favor.
 Therefore, defendants and plaintiffs very often prefer to come to the negotiation table and reach a settlement.
 However, there are cases in which it is best to go to trial.